intel/SVS-Extension-for-PostgreSQL/docs/USER_GUIDE.md

 The table also enforces CHECK constraints on its per-database resource columns: `graph_memory_mb > 0`, `residency_memory > 0`, `search_work_mem > 0`, and `search_num_threads BETWEEN 1 AND 1024`.
 These reject out-of-range values at write time (a NULL means "use the GUC default"), so a bad row cannot reach the launcher.

+Beyond those CHECK constraints, two triggers reject writes based on live state rather than the value alone.
+Lowering `residency_memory` on an `UPDATE` is rejected if the new value is below the database's currently committed resident bytes — read from shared memory if its worker is live, or from `svs_index_residency` if it isn't, so a worker that's down doesn't let a shrink through that would fail the next reload.
+Raising or setting `search_work_mem` on an `INSERT` or `UPDATE` is rejected if the resulting cluster-wide sum across all enabled databases would exceed `svs.max_search_work_mem`.

 ---

 ## 8. Monitoring